ssp5zone/javascript-crossword-filler/README.md

 # Javascript Crossword Fitter

-This code tries to fill all the blank spaces in the crossword puzzle with the provided solutions.
+This code tries to fill all the blank spaces in the crossword puzzle with the provided hints.

-The crossword is a _(square)_ matrix with `+` indicating blocked cells and `-` indicating available blank spaces.
+The crossword is a _(square)_ matrix with `+` indicating blocked cells and `-` indicating available blank spaces.\
-And, solutions are `;` delimited string.
+And, hints are `;` delimited string.

 **Eg.**